Spain - Country Commercial Guide

 An overview of EU mandatory and voluntary labeling and marking requirements has been compiled in the Country Commercial Guide for the European Union

-Starting July 16, 2021, all CE marked products will need to have an EU address on the label.
+Starting in 2021, all CE marked products will need to have an EU address on the label.
 This also applies to products sold online.
 The name and address must appear on the product or the product’s packaging so that customs and market surveillance authorities can have a contact person in case the product is suspected to present a risk.

 Detailed information on food and agricultural labeling requirements can be found in the GAIN report: Food and Agricultural Import Regulations and Standards Country Report.